 Tierra del Fuego National Park is where Ruta 3 (which basically is the Pan-American) finishes, right in Lapataia Bay.
 The view from the bay is stunning, but you’ll get an even better view if you walk up to the Mirador Lapataia, following the trail that goes through the forest.
 Another must see is the Acigami Lake, and the Southernmost Post Office – a tiny post office that has been run by the same man for decades.

-Speaking of trails, inside Tierra del Fuego National Park you’ll find a series of easy to medium difficulty hiking trails – hiking is one of the nicest things to do in Ushuaia (more about the hikes below).
+Speaking of trails, inside Tierra del Fuego National Park you’ll find a series of easy to medium difficulty hiking trails.

 Practical information about Tierra del Fuego National Park

-It currently costs $490 Argentinian Pesos (ARS) to enter Tierra del Fuego National Park.
-That is little over $12 USD at the current exchange rate.
+It currently costs $2100 Argentinian Pesos (ARS) to enter Tierra del Fuego National Park.
+If you visit on two consecutive days, it’s half price on the second day.

 Getting to Tierra del Fuego National Park